UCGIS Fellows Program

 • Build scholarly communities and networks to foster multi-disciplinary GIS research and education.

-The UCGIS Board of Directors and the current UCGIS Fellows welcome nominations for others to join this illustrious group.
+The UCGIS Board of Directors and the current UCGIS Fellows welcome nominations annually for others to join this illustrious group.

 757-473-8701